Carburetors on BMW Airhead Motorcycles; how to properly synchronize them

 IF you chose a meter or gauge, you don't short the plugs, nor need any adapters.
 Some folks do the final adjustment with the shorting adapters after preliminary meter/gauge usage.
 In SOME instances that is a NECESSITY...see the Hints section at the end of this article.
 YOUR choice.

 QUITE frankly, the shorting method IS MORE ACCURATE, as it takes into account ACTUAL differences, not just vacuum differences, between the cylinders, but it is dependent on YOU being careful and methodical.
-Of course, this negates that nice feeling some folks seem to get by purchasing pricey test gear (that does not work as well, although SOME think it a BIT easier).
+Of course, this negates that nice feeling some folks seem to get by purchasing pricey test gear (that does not work as well, although SOME think their usage makes things easier).

 The shorting adaptor tools:

 You need something that fits securely at the spark plug top THREADS.
 The first thing that comes to mind is likely one of the aluminum